Aboriginal and Torres Strait Islander cultural appreciation

 1. Voice to Parliament, which needs to be enshrined in the Constitution of Australia to ensure it remains a permanent part of our democracy.

-2. A Makarrata Commission to supervise a process of agreement-making between governments and First Nations and truth-telling about our history.
+2. Makarrata Commission to supervise agreement-making between governments and First Nations and truth-telling about our history.

 Why do we need to change the Constitution?